African American Studies (AASP)College of Behavioral and Social Sciences

 *Upper-division AASP electives in the policy area (AASP numbers 499A-Z) or, with approval, elective courses outside of AASP

 The Certificate in African American Studies offers undergraduate students an excellent opportunity to develop a specialization in African American issues while pursuing a major in another field.
 Certificate students learn about the social, economic, political and cultural history of the African American people through a concentration of courses they plan with the AASD Academic Advisor.
-Courses taken toward the certificate also may be used to satisfy core requirements and electives.
+Courses taken toward the certificate also may be used to satisfy General Education requirements and electives.

 Earning a Certificate in African American Studies gives students a competitive advantage in the job market by adding greater focus to their undergraduate experience.